 Web scraping is the Internet’s Wayback machine.
-There are dozens of web scraping techniques which operate automatically with the help of the Hypertext Transfer Protocol.
+There are dozens of web scraping techniques that operate automatically with the help of the Hypertext Transfer Protocol.
 In this article, we’ll take a look at the pros and cons of web scraping.

 Web Scraping Pros